SFDO-Community/Salesforce-Indicators/README.md

 * If the field is a Boolean and there is no value in *Indicator Text Values* the Icon will be shown.
 * If the field is a Text field and there is no value in *Indicator Text Values* the first 3 characters will show, in Uppercase.
 * If there is an *Indicator Text Values*, the Icon image will not be shown, but the colour will be from the SLDS icon name entered.
+* If you enter *none* for the icon it makes the spacing smaller between the avatars and the text is inversed.
+This is helpful when you want to use Emoji text for the avatars insted of icons.
+See [Building a Checking Component](https://tddprojects.atlassian.net/wiki/x/IICBQQ#Building-a-Checking-Component) for an example.
 * There is no field validation to ensure you don't use a combination of entries that look wierd, so if it looks strange, just go back to simple boolean or text fields.

 ## Examples